Hangovers can occur at any time of day, but are usually more common in the morning directly after a night of heavy drinking.

 - trembling or shakiness, erratic motor functions

-If the individual has the following more severe signs and symptoms when or after drinking, they may have alcohol poisoning - this is a medical emergency, and medical help should be sought as soon as possible.
+If the individual has the following more severe signs and symptoms when or after drinking, they may have alcohol poisoning.
+This is a medical emergency.
+Seek medical help as soon as possible if any of the following occur:

 - breathing loses its regular rhythm